 *Disclaimer: The information contained on this website is provided only as general information and is not intended as legal advice, nor should it be used as a substitute for a complete review of your case by an experienced elder law attorney.
 All situations differ.
 By visiting this website, there is no attorney-client relationship established between you and Fern J. Finkel, or Fern Finkel & Associates, PLLC.

 Numerous plans are available, and a comparative review of the plans offered can be made at www.Medicare.org.
-Depending on your income, you may qualify for help with the Part B premium through the Medicare Savings Program (MSP) and or for help with the Part D premium through the Low Income Subsidy (LIS).
+Depending on your income, you may qualify for help with the Part D premium through the Low Income Subsidy (LIS).

 Penalties of 10% per year may be assessed against persons who wait to apply for Medicare Parts B and or D. To avoid penalties, it is important that you apply for Medicare when you first become eligible.
-You can apply 3 months before your 65th birthday.
-You can also apply at the same time you apply for Social Security benefits.
+You can apply 3 months before your 65th birthday, the month of your 65th birthday, or up to three months after.
 If you do not apply for Medicare benefits within three months after your 65th birthday, you will have to wait for the next enrollment period (January 1 – March 31) and your Medicare benefit will not be effective until the following July 1st.
-It is important that you apply timely to avoid this harsh and permanent penalty.
-You can apply for benefits at your local Social Security Administration Office, online at www.Medicare.gov. or by calling 1-800-772-1213.

 A benefit period starts when the beneficiary enters a hospital or skilled nursing facility (SNF) and ends when the beneficiary has been out of the hospital or SNF for 60 consecutive days.
 There is no limit on the number of benefit periods that Medicare will cover in a general (non-psychiatric) hospital.
+A “new spell of illness” may begin a new benefit period.

 For questions about applying for Medicare, Medigap or other senior health-insurance questions, you can contact the Medicare Rights Center, (800) 333-4114; (212) 869-3850 (NYC), the NYC Department for the Aging Helpline, (212) 333-5511, or the Social Security Administration (800) 772-1213.